-With today’s technology and the ability to work remote (a skill that’s been put to the test during COVID-19), you can start many types of services businesses on a limited budget.
+With today’s technology and the ability to work remotely (a skill that’s been put to the test during COVID-19), you can start many types of service businesses on a limited budget.
 As long as you’re in a business that doesn’t require much equipment outside of a phone and computer with internet access, even $500 can go a long way.

 Types of service businesses you can start on a small budget

 If you’re looking to start a business within niches like creative, professional, and trade services, these tips can work well for you.
 Keep in mind that some of these service businesses will require licensing, so be sure you have that in place and check the costs before diving in.

 Other service businesses like videography, pet boarding and pool cleaning require more startup fees due to the necessary equipment.